 Language of material: English, Russian, Greek, and French

 Scope and content: Collection spans the duration of the creator's career.
 Includes correspondence, notes, and personal materials from his early years as a student in Europe and later on as a scholar in the United States.
 Most of the collection consists of xeroxed papers from academic journals and theological literature that were created and annotated by Fr Florovsky.

 - Church History

 - National Council of Churches

 - St Sergius Theological Institute (Paris, France)

 - St Vladimir's Orthodox Theological Seminary (Crestwood, N.Y.)

 - World Council of Churches

-System of Arrangement: Aside from the correspondence, which is in chronological order, the rest of the collection is arranged into fourteen general subjects (see below).
-This finding aid was compiled by Irina Itina (a former librarian at St. Vladimir's) and Anna Tsipenyuk.
+System of arrangement: Aside from the correspondence, which is in chronological order, the rest of the collection is arranged into fourteen general subjects (see below).
+This finding aid was compiled by Irina Itina (a former librarian at St Vladimir's Seminary) and Anna Tsipenyuk.
 It was published in Georges Florovsky: Russian Intellectual & Orthodox Churchman, which was edited by Andrew Blane.